NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 To toggle whether a player can see scoreboards, use `ScoreboardManager#toggleScoreboard(TabPlayer, boolean)`.
 This will either make scoreboards visible if they are not already, or make them hidden if they are currently visible.

 ## Announcing a scoreboard
-To announce a scoreboard to all players on the server for a given number of ticks, use `ScoreboardManager#announceScoreboard(String, int)`, which will look up a scoreboard with the given `String` name, and if one is found, send it to all players for the given `int` ticks.
+To announce a scoreboard to all players on the server for a given number of milliseconds, use `ScoreboardManager#announceScoreboard(String, int)`, which will look up a scoreboard with the given `String` name, and if one is found, send it to all players for the given `int` milliseconds.

 # Examples
 ## Example 1 - Per-world scoreboards